Celebrating Eleven Years Online...!

 The 135' wooden plank-on-frame vessel shown here is modeled after the traditional privateers of the 19th century, but with a modern sailing hull shape, ample sail area, and external ballast... a winning combination for performance under sail.

-For an introduction to our background and experience with a variety of traditional large wooden vessels, please see our Phinisi History web page.
+For an introduction to our background and experience with a variety of traditional large wooden vessels, please see our Pinisi History web page.

 The Privateer as Sail Training Vessel...!

-This vessel is being developed for the Youth Sail Training Foundation which intends to operate the vessel for the benefit of youths at risk in California.
-There are accommodations for 32 trainees, four counselors and four deck hands forward, and for 10 crew aft.
+This concept design was developed for the Youth Sail Training Foundation which had planned to operate the vessel for the benefit of youths at risk in California.
+Accommodations were planned for 32 trainees, four counselors and four deck hands forward, and for 10 crew aft.

 What better sailing type than the Privateers of yore to give these young folks an unforgettable experience, and hands-on training in the myriad skills required to operate a ship such as this.